Etiquette Lesson: Five Wedding Rules You Are Allowed To Break

 This might be the most FUN rule breaker of the bunch.
 Not digging an expensive, multi-tiered wedding cake?
 Say what, you don’t even like cake?
 Well then, this is your lucky year because now more than ever before there are tons of alternatives.

 If you have a favourite sweet, serve it up!
 Cupcakes, tortes, cake balls (lollipop-style cake on a stick), doughnuts, chocolate bars (no, not a giant tray of Snickers – a buffet of sweets), cookies, ice cream, candy floss, toffee apples—the list is virtually endless.
+Don’t forget there are many imaginative ways to top and decorate your cake, with plenty on offer in the wedding cake decorations range.

 Whatever you sweethearts desire, go for it!
 The personal connection you two have to your dessert is sure to make it a hit with wedding guests, too.